microsoft/Microsoft.Unity.Analyzers/doc/index.md

 USP0005 | IDE0060 | The Unity runtime invokes Unity messages
-USP0006 | IDE0051 | Don't flag private fields with a SerializeField attribute as unused USP0007 | CS0649 | Don't flag fields with a SerializeField attribute as never assigned
+USP0006 | IDE0051 | Don't flag private fields with a SerializeField attribute as unused USP0007 | CS0649 | Don't flag fields with a SerializeField attribute as never assigned USP0008 | IDE0051 | Don't flag private methods used with Invoke/InvokeRepeating or StartCoroutine/StopCoroutine as unused